antoniomefa/maniak-login/README.md

 ### `Instructions to run the App`

+- Make sure you have the correct environment settings for React Native: 'https://reactnative.dev/docs/environment-setup'
 - Open a new Terminal window
 - Clon the repository with command "git clone https://gitlab.com/antoniomefa/maniak-login.git"
 - Enter to the project folder "maniak-login"